Andrettin/Wyrmsun/readme.txt

 * Units
 - Added +1 damage to the dwarven Scout, Pathfinder, Explorer and Gryphon Rider.
 - Goblin Thieves now have the (passive) "Mugging" ability.
 Whenever they attack another unit, the thieves' player now receives a portion of that unit's costs in resources.
+- Dwarven Runesmiths, Runemasters and Arcanisters can now build Brising Smithies if they belong to the Brising Clan or Lyr.

+* Upgrades
+- Added Ironworking upgrade (icon by Jinn).
+Researching Ironworking unlocks the construction of Iron and Mithril mines.
+Ironworking is now a requirement for level 2 melee weapon/shield/ranged projectile/siege projectile upgrades and for Iron-Tipped Plow, Engineering and Alchemy.

 -----------------------------------------------------------------------
 - 3.1.0